RusseII/travel/README.md

 # What do I want?

 Things that are important to me in priority order with priority ranking.
+10s are non negotiable, anything lower I could compromise with, but would rather not.
 * I want to live somewhere that I can do everything needed in my daily life without interacting with cars.
 (10)
 * I want people in my peer group to live in same city or train away (10)
 * I want trains that can be used to get to other cities (8)